jawadrasool/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

-Then, I find the 5-minute interval, on average across all the days in the dataset, that contains the maximum number of steps:
+Then, I find **the 5-minute interval, on average across all the days in the dataset, that contains the maximum number of steps**:

 ```r